 MSRP: $110,100 This Viper is our favorite for the ECH methods.
 It has been upgraded to full laguna leather interior, Harman Kardon audio system, red calipers, stop tech two-piece rotors, black wheels.

-MSRP: $120,895 This is the beast of the beasts.
+MSRP: $120,895.
+This is the beast of the beasts.
 The ACR is the true track king of the four models and even the five generations.
-The ACR is most differentiated by upgraded six slate hood, massive rear wing.
-Along with it’s own interior and exterior trimming.
-High grip leather seats, three speaker audio system, bigger brakes, manually adjustable coiler suspension w/ Bilstein racing shocks and ten ride settings, along with it’s own unique to trim tires and wheels.
+The ACR is most differentiated by an upgraded six slate hood, a massive rear wing, along with its own interior and exterior trimming.
+High-grip leather seats, a three-speaker audio system, bigger brakes, a manually adjustable coilover suspension w/ Bilstein racing shocks and ten ride settings, along with its own unique trim tires and wheels.

 And the 2017 Heritage edition Vipers were made in five different versions.
 Four of which are based on the ACR and only one is based off the GTS.
 The five include:

 - Viper 1:28 ACR- Black with a red stripe, new aerodynamic body pack, carbon EVERYTHING.
 With the name paying homage to the Dodge Viper ACR Laguna Seca lap time of 1:28:65 (28 units)

 - Viper GTS-R Commemorative Edition ACR- Heritage colors of white with blue stripes, ACR aerodynamic pack, carbon ceramic brakes, carbon interior/exterior pack, and ACR interior.
 (100 units)